cosmos/cosmos-sdk/x/distribution/spec/04_messages.md

 In the F1 distribution, the total rewards are calculated per validator period, and a delegator receives a piece of those rewards in proportion to their stake in the validator.
 In basic F1, the total rewards that all the delegators are entitled to between to periods is calculated the following way.
-Let `R(X)` be the total accumulated rewards up to period `X` divided by the tokens staked at that time, i.e. the reward ratio to multiply an individual delegators stake with to get their reward.
+Let `R(X)` be the total accumulated rewards up to period `X` divided by the tokens staked at that time.
+The delegator allocation is `R(X) * delegator_stake`.
 Then the rewards for all the delegators for staking between periods `A` and `B` are `(R(B) - R(A)) * total stake`.
-However, this doesn't take slashing into account.
+However, these calculated rewards don't account for slashing.

 Taking the slashes into account requires iteration.
-Let `F(X)` be the fraction a validator is to be slashed for the slashing event that happened at period `X`.
+Let `F(X)` be the fraction a validator is to be slashed for a slashing event that happened at period `X`.
-If the validator was slashed at periods `P1, ..., PN`, where `A < P1`, `PN < B`, we calculate the individual delegator's rewards, `T(A, B)`, as follows:
+If the validator was slashed at periods `P1, ..., PN`, where `A < P1`, `PN < B`, the distribution module calculates the individual delegator's rewards, `T(A, B)`, as follows:

 ```
 stake := initial stake